In Quebec, people become adults in the eyes of the law at age 18. People under 18 are called "minors."

 - the teenager's mother or father (when one parent is dead, incapacitated, or has had all her parental rights taken away by the court)

-- the person chosen by the parents in their wills or mandates in anticipation of incapacity (when both parents are dead or incapacitated)
+- the person chosen by the parents in their wills or protection mandates (when both parents are dead or are incapacitated)

 - the Director of Youth Protection, if this agency intervened in the life of the child